Turing believes in community-driven education. Our community is built on three core values which guide our work: love, respect, and curiosity.

 Love is the spirit that the staff dedicates to the students.
 Love is the energy of students guiding and mentoring each other.
 Love is the alumni spending their time ensuring the success of those who follow in their footsteps.
 Respect values people.
 Respect values perspectives.
 Respect is the understanding that we're here to do our best work — sometimes we succeed and sometimes we fail.
 Respect is believing that each of us can become more than we are today.
 Curiosity begs us to as "What if?"
 Curiosity asks us "Why not?"
 And curiosity challenges us with "if not me, then who?
 If not now, then when?"
 1

 Turing is difficult, but worth it.
-50% of graduates are employed as full-time developers within 30 days of graduation.
-By 120 days, the percentage jumps to 96%.
+53.3% of graduates are employed full-time within 30 days of graduation.
+By 120 days, the percentage jumps to 92.4%.
 They're not project managers or off in a corner doing the stapling.
-They're full-time software developers in careers they love.
-Their average salary is $75K and, for most, that's nearly double their previous salary.
+92.5% of our graduates are full-time software developers in careers they love.
+Their average salary is $74.5K and, for most, that's nearly double their previous salary.

 Dedication to Student Success